joshualande/joshualande.github.io/_drafts/2014-04-18-create-tables-sql.md

 ## Browse the Tables

-To browse the SQL tables that
-we have now created, we can
-use the `SELECT` command from the command line:
+If we want to browse tables in the database, we can use the `SELECT` command.

 ```sql
   SELECT *
     FROM recipes
 ORDER BY recipe_id;
 ```

+From the command line, this query will will return

 ```
 +-----------+----------------+